diremu/diremu/README.md

 - 📫 How to reach me: cursed_line (Reddit), dbax_jr (discord), Diremu Adebanjo (LinkedIn)

 ### Skills
-I have become proficient in :
+I have become proficient in the following:
 - HTML
 - CSS
 - JavaScript (Vanilla or Plain) - Medium